MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-include-files-and-settings.md

 # Include Files and Settings

-When you specify the migration **.xml** files, User State Migration Tool (USMT) migrates the settings and components specified in [What does USMT migrate?](usmt-what-does-usmt-migrate.md).
-To include additional files and settings, Microsoft recommends that you create a custom **.xml** file, and then include this file when using both the `ScanState.exe` and `LoadState.exe` commands.
-By creating a custom **.xml** file, you can keep the changes separate from the default **.xml** files.
+When the migration **.xml** files are specified, User State Migration Tool (USMT) migrates the settings and components specified in [What does USMT migrate?](usmt-what-does-usmt-migrate.md).
+To include additional files and settings, Microsoft recommends creating a custom **.xml** file, and then include this file when using both the `ScanState.exe` and `LoadState.exe` commands.
+Creating a custom **.xml** file allows changes to be kept separate from the default **.xml** files.
 Creating a custom **.xml** file makes it easier to track modifications.

 ## Migrate a single registry key